 The incident occurred at a Walmart located in the 200 block of Smokers Drive.
-Cheryl Johnson spoke with Cleveland 19 News, stating she and her husband, Mel, were shopping at night, when her husband went to move an abandoned shopping cart out of the aisle.
+Cheryl Johnson spoke with Cleveland 19 News, stating she and her husband, Mel, were shopping at night when her husband went to move an abandoned shopping cart out of the aisle.
 That is when Johnson felt a sharp poke and realized he cut himself with a razor that was sticking out of the shopping cart’s handle.

 The blade, as shown in the picture taken by Cheryl, was upside down.
-Luckily, her husband was only pricked by it’s edge.
+Luckily, her husband was only pricked by its edge.
 The Johnsons reported it to Walmart staff and management and filed an incident report with the store.
-Johnson says she’s afraid this is something that might be going on nationally, and is trying to alert customers as much as she can to avoid any more accidents.
+Johnson says she’s afraid this is something that might be going on nationally and is trying to alert customers as much as she can to avoid any more accidents.

 When Walmart was reached for a comment, the corporate office confirmed the Wadsworth incident, stating razor blades being stashed in Walmart shopping cart handles is indeed something that is happening across the United States, at many retailers.

 This isn’t the first incident that occurred at a Walmart.
 In 2015, a woman in Dawson was shopping at her local Walmart, when her son noticed something underneath the handles while using a wipe to clean the edges.